longshorej/activator-lagom-java-chirper/DEPLOY.md

 #### Rolling upgrade of the app

-Performing rolling upgrade on [Production Suite](https://www.lightbend.com/platform/production) is relatively straightforward.
+Performing rolling upgrade on [Enterprise Suite](https://www.lightbend.com/platform/production) is relatively straightforward.

 New version of a service can be deployed and run alongside an existing version.
 Should the new version exposes the same endpoint as the existing, while running alongside each other the traffic from the proxy will be delivered to both new and existing version in round-robin fashion.